-This year, our school-wide theme for 2022-23 will be "GCES: Growing Together".
+This year, our school-wide theme for 2023-24 will be "GCES: Ready, Set, Grow!".
 This will be ever-important as we continue to grow as a Pre-K - 5th grade school.
-We are in this together!
+I would also like to introduce you to two new administrators to our campus this year.
+Ms. Alex Thiessen, Pre-K Director, and Ms. Lineth Posada, Elementary Assistant Principal.
+We are thrilled to have them join our team!

-We will have important Meet the Teacher Nights for families.
-On this night, you can meet your child's teacher, drop off school supplies, and hear important information for the school year.
-Please plan to attend the dates listed below.
-Enclosed you will find a calendar for the academic school year (keep this handy!), your green parent-pick up car signs that will be required when picking your student up from school, as well as an informational flyer.
-Additionally, each family will be required to fill out a lunch form again this year, through Infinite Campus.
-There will be support from our school office staff at orientation night if you have not already completed this.
-Our school office is open weekdays this summer, and walk-ins for lunch form assistance are encouraged.
+We will have an important required meet the teacher events for families.
+On these nights, you can meet your child's teacher, drop off school supplies, and hear important information for the school year.
+Please plan to attend one of the dates listed below-more details will be coming soon!
+Enclosed you will find a calendar for the academic school year (keep this handy!), annual parent-pick up car signs that are required when picking your student up from school, as well as an informational flyer.

 On our website you will find school supply lists per grade level and other pertinent information.
 Check out our school E-Learning Hub linked here!